 - 1.2.16.
 Municipal Capital Project Tails means the remaining phases (e.g., design and/or construction) of Cycles 3 through 5 of Municipal Capital Projects that were approved for Transportation Surtax funding as of the Effective Date, but that included a future phase that was not included in an existing Five-Year Plan as of the Effective Date. - 1.2.17.
 Municipal Capital Projects means design and/or construction phase municipal capital improvement projects for transportation purposes, including new or expanded roads, sidewalks, bike paths, bridges, transportation facilities (e.g., bus shelters, etc.), permanent transportation assets (e.g., motorized/non-motorized sensors), and similar transportation elements.
 Municipal Capital Projects do not include planning projects. - 1.2.18.
 Municipal Five-Year Plan means the program of Transportation Surtax-funded Eligible Municipal Projects over a rolling period of the next five Fiscal Years, which program is subject to County Commission decisions regarding budgeting and appropriation of Transportation Surtax Proceeds for each applicable Fiscal Year.
 A Fiscal Year reference to a Five-Year Plan means the plan for the five years commencing with the stated Fiscal Year, such that "Fiscal Year 2025 Five-Year Plan" means the Five-Year Plan for the period that begins on October 1, 2024, and ends on September 30, 2029. - 1.2.19.
-Municipal Capital Project Contingency means Transportation Surtax Proceeds allocated by the County Commission for the purpose of covering unforeseen Municipal Capital Project costs in a project's construction phase associated with unforeseen conditions encountered during construction(e.g., tariffs, inflation/cost escalation, etc.), up to either a maximum of five percent (5%) of the total cost of construction or such higher maximum not-to-exceed other amount if approved by County as may be included in the Surtax Funding Agreement pursuant to Section 4.4.4 for a Municipal Capital Project. - 1.2.20.
+Municipal Project Contingency means Transportation Surtax Proceeds allocated by the County Commission for the purpose of covering Municipal Capital Project costs in a project's construction phase associated with unforeseen conditions encountered during construction, up to a maximum of five percent (5%) of the total cost of construction or such other amount as may be included in the Surtax Funding Agreement for a Municipal Capital Project. - 1.2.20.
 Municipal R&M Projects means Eligible Municipal Projects that involve the rehabilitation of a road or other transportation-related capital improvement (e.g., sidewalks, bike paths, road and roadway lighting, road drainage, bus shelter, etc.) or asset (e.g., motorized/non-motorized sensors, etc.) to restore it to a safe and functional condition and/or preventative maintenance of any of the foregoing to preserve it from failure or decline.
 Municipal R&M Projects do not include, without limitation: mowing; tree trimming; pressure cleaning; painting; irrigation repairs; landscaping repairs and maintenance; cleaning and maintenance of catch basins, storm drains, and pipes; or any rehabilitation and maintenance of pathways or greenways that are purely recreational in nature and not for transportation purposes (including but not limited to self-contained (i) sidewalks, (ii) greenways, (iii), running paths, (iv) cycling paths). - 1.2.21.
-Municipal Single Point of Contact means an individual municipal employee designated in writing by the applicable Municipality to the BCCMA to represent its interests; send and receive communications related to the surtax program; and communicate regarding the Municipality's approved surtax projects, services, and initiatives.
+Municipal Single Point of Contact means an individual municipal employee designated in writing by the applicable Municipality to the BCCMA to: represent its interests; send and receive communications related to the surtax program; and communicate regarding the Municipality's approved surtax projects, services, and initiatives.